How To Improve Long & Short Term Memory 8 Guidelines for a Happy & Fulfilling Life!

 - Use positive, pleasant images.
 The brain often blocks out unpleasant ones.

-- Use vivid, colorful, sense-laden images — these are easier to remember than drab ones.
+- Use vivid, colourful, sense-laden images — these are easier to remember than drab ones.

 - Use all your senses to code information or dress up an image.
 Remember that your mnemonic can contain sounds, smells, tastes, touch, movements and feelings as well as pictures.